ThePendulum/aurora/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Installation
 aurora relies on Node.js, which is best installed through [nvm](https://github.com/creationix/nvm).
 Unfortunately, aurora requires root privileges to access the hardware required to control the LEDs.
-Therefore, Node.js must be installed for both your personal user account and root.
+Therefore, Node.js must be installed for both your personal account and root.

 ### Dependencies
 Node.js comes with a package manager npm, which is used to install aurora's dependencies.
-Please make sure to sign out as root:
+Please make sure to sign out as root and use your personal account:

 ```
 npm install